HubSpot/select/docs/intro.md

 #### Changing the positioning

-Select has an option called `selectLikeAlignment` which allows you to change whether the <span data-tooltip-content="Drop.js is a dependency of Select.js">drop</span> is positioned like a real select element or like a canonical dropdown menu.
+Select has an option called `selectLikeAlignment` which allows you to change whether the drop is positioned like a real select element (with the currently selected option over the element) or like a canonical dropdown menu.

-By default, this property is set to `"auto"`, meaning it will align the <span data-tooltip-content="Drop.js is a dependency of Select.js">drop</span> like a select only when the number of items in the options chooser does not cause it to scroll.
+By default, this property is set to `"auto"`, meaning it will align the drop like a select only when the number of items in the options chooser does not cause it to scroll.
 The other options are `"always"` and never `"never"`.

-In this example, we Select to always open the <span data-tooltip-content="Drop.js is a dependency of Select.js">drop</span> like a dropdown menu.
+In this example, we Select to always open the drop like a dropdown menu.

 ```coffeescript
 new Select